Who are we?

 The British Association for CFS/ME (BACME) is a multidisciplinary organisation for UK professionals who are involved in the evidence-based management of patients with CFS/ME.

-BACME exists to promote and support the delivery of evidenced based treatment for children, young people and adults with CFS/ME throughout the UK.
+BACME exists to promote and support the delivery of evidence-based treatment for children, young people, and adults with CFS/ME in the UK.

 Why join us?

 Membership benefits include a regular research newsletter, access to forums, bursaries, and training events, including reduced fees for our national conference.
 Members-only content, including presentations from BACME2018: Changing Times, is available on our information resource accessed via the members area.

 October 2018 - Our specialist services map now contains services available via the NHS plus private providers with an active BACME member.
 Please contact firstname.lastname@example.org if a service is missing or details are incorrect.

 For patients: BACME is an organisation for CFS/ME health care professionals.
 If you are seeking help for yourself or someone in your family, please contact your nearest specialist CFS/ME service or ask your GP for a referral.
 You can also find advice and help through patient support groups.

 Specialist services affiliated with BACME follow evidence-based approaches to improve outcomes in CFS/ME.

 The NICE guidelines are being updated.
 More information can be found here.